maycuch/CFG-Data-SQL-course-Aug-2022-Final-Project-Retailer/README.md

-# CFG My SQL Final Project
+# CFG MySQL Final Project
 This is a final prject of CFG Data&SQL Kickstarter course where we learnt about MySQL over period of 8 weeks, one evening session a week.
 This project is a fictional database for a toy retailer.